platiniradukunda/tic_tac_toe/README.md

 I utilized javascript to code the logic and functionality behind the game.

-To be able to to play this game, you will need to download three files and store them in the same folder;
+To be able to to play this game, you will need to download four files and store them in the same folder;
 1. the index.html file
 2. the style.css file
 3. the app.js file

-I am working on adding music to the game to provide a better user experience when playing the game
+4. the sounds folder

 Enjoy the game!!!